Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

 If you plan to stay in the old town, pack accordingly.
-Not every hotel provides luggage services and you might find yourself lugging heavy suitcases or losing trolley wheels on the way to your accommodation.
+Not every hotel provides luggage services, and you might find yourself lugging heavy suitcases or losing your trolley wheels on the way to your accommodation.

 Also, remember that old towns are pedestrian areas.
-If you’re renting a car, parking might be a huge issue, especially in August!
+Parking might be a huge issue if you’re renting a car, especially in August!

 Keep also prices in mind.
-Although beautiful and attractive, old towns are tourist areas, so prices tend to be on the higher side when it comes to food, souvenirs, and shopping in general.
+Although beautiful, old towns are tourist areas, so food, souvenirs, and shopping prices are higher.

 Should I book a tour to visit Knossos or should I explore it on my own?